denglerchr/Mosquitto.jl/README.md

 MQTT v5 features like properties are not yet implemented.
 If you have the need for those, feel free to add an request on Github.

 ## Installation
-* Install the mosquitto library
-Follow the instructions at https://mosquitto.org/download/
-* Download the julia package
+Download the julia package by typing the following in your julia repl `]add https://github.com/denglerchr/Mosquitto.jl`
-`]add https://github.com/denglerchr/Mosquitto.jl`
+The supported Mosquitto client binary (v2.0.15) should be downloaded automatically.

 ## Basic Usage